espinhogr/scala-graphql-fullstack-seed/README.md

 - Node installed on the dev box
 - SBT installed on the dev box
 - Follow the instructions in the file `project/WebClient.scala`
+- If an error at build time appears saying that module `style-loader` cannot be found, run `npm install -g style-loader css-loader`

 ## Setup
 Follow the setup [here](https://slinky.shadaj.me/docs/installation/) for IntelliJ support.